-- 1. Release all individuals recognised as political prisoners and stop all politicallymotivated criminal cases and investigations; - 2.
+- 1. Release all individuals recognised as political prisoners and stop all politically-motivated criminal cases and investigations; - 2.
 Abolish the Law on the Countering of Extremism and all by-laws adopted under it, especially the Index of Extremist Formations and the Index of Extremist Materials; - 3.
-Cancel criminal responsibility for organising and participating in the activities of
+Cancel criminal responsibility for organising and participating in the activities of an unregistered organisation (Article 1931 of the Criminal Code) and abolish the ban on the activities of public associations without registration;

 - 4. Stop the practice of forced liquidation of CSOs and restore real opportunities to operate for public associations, foundations and private institutions, trade unions and their independent associations, and opposition political parties that were forcibly liquidated between 2020 and 2023; - 5.
-Cease all forms of repression and discrimination against representatives of the opposition and CSOs, including mass civil and criminal prosecution, abuse of investigative powers, searches, seizures of data and communication devices, fines, arrests, the freezing of assets, and forced public disclosure in the media (including on social media) of personal data during investigations or arrests; - 6.
-Eliminate legislative possibilities for and the practice of internet disruption and the blocking of websites without court decisions; and - 7.
-Cease the misuse of AML/CTF legislation and investigative powers in hate speech crimes to restrict freedom of expression and freedom of thought, as well as to restrict access to funding for charities and human rights and humanitarian CSOs.
+Cease all forms of repression and discrimination against representatives of the opposition and CSOs, including mass civil and criminal prosecution, abuse of investigative powers, searches, seizures of data and communication devices, fines, arrests, the freezing of assets, and forced public disclosure in the media (including on social media) of personal data during investigations or arrests: - 6.
+Eliminate legislative possibilities for and the practice of internet disruption and the blocking of websites without court decisions; and - Cease the misuse of AML/CTF legislation and investigative powers in hate speech crimes to restrict freedom of expression and freedom of thought, as well as to restrict access to funding for charities and human rights and humanitarian CSOs.